montyanderson/calc/README.md

 # calc
-Calculating irrational numbers in C and C++.
+Calculating general things in Maths with C and C++.

 ## Requirements
  * [Decimal for C++ library](https://github.com/vpiotr/decimal_for_cpp)